 Is it me, or has Christmas gone a little out of control this year?
-A quick flick through social media this afternoon and in five minutes I have seen several “Christmas Tree of the Year” contests, “rare” The Elf on the Shelf sets worth over £300 (seriously?
-I don’t even spend that on my family, let alone a doll!), personalised dogs’ Christmas stockings, and people going crazy trying to find this year’s “must have” toy – the Hatchable.
+A quick flick through social media this afternoon and in five minutes I have seen several “Christmas Tree of the Year” contests, “limited edition” Elf on the Shelf sets worth over £300 (seriously?
+I don’t even spend that on my family, let alone a doll!) and personalised dogs’ Christmas stockings.

 Experiences, not things

 Don’t get me wrong, I love Christmas.
-I can’t wait to get on that plane this weekend and head home to my parents, our extended family of cousins and their littles, and friends I haven’t seen since the summer.
-We’ll sip hot chocolate in our favourite cafe in the high street whilst listening to carollers, crunch along icy paths to the greengrocer’s on Christmas Eve morning to nab the best veggies, and delve into a real tin of Quality Street that has more than the six flavours you get here in Dubai.
+I can’t wait to head home to my parents, our extended family of cousins and their littles, and friends I haven’t seen since the summer.
+We’ll sip hot chocolate in our favourite cafe in the high street whilst listening to carollers, crunch along icy paths to the greengrocer’s on Christmas Eve morning to nab the best veggies, and delve into a giant tin of Quality Street.

 None of this costs money.
 None of this merits desperate shopping trips,